SiddhartaDutta/CS100-Final-Project/README.md

 For our project, we wanted to create something that would not only help us personally, but people in general.
 We decided, given we are college students ourselves, we would create a task schedule tracker to help us and other college students stay organized.
 To accomplish this, we plan on using C++ to create our scheduler and plan on using different data structures such as queues and lists to organize entries.

-Some features this task manager will include: Tasks (with a title, description, tag/classification, duration, due data), time conflict checker when adding tasks, subtasks.
-Users will be able to add, delete, view, and edit tasks/subtasks.
+Some features this task manager will include tasks (with a title, description duration, due date, etc.) and subtasks of any desirable size.
+Users will also be able to add, delete, view, and edit tasks/subtasks.
 These edits, regardless of scale (simple edit to task deletion), will also be reversible once per edit.

 The program will be interacted through a CLI.